-In order to put things in shape and keep your life on track, the following are the types of goals you should focus on setting.
-They will help you to increase your productivity, achieve tremendous success, and live a balanced life.
+In order to put things in shape and keep your life on track, the following are the goal categories you should focus on when setting goals and objectives.
+They will help you increase your productivity, achieve tremendous success, and live a balanced life.

 Popular author and International Bestseller, Stephen R. Covey said: